And3rsL/Deebotozmo/README.md

-BASED ON wpietri/sucks original LIBRARY (https://github.com/wpietri/sucks)
 =====

-DeebotOzmo 950
+DeebotOzmo 960/950/920
 =====

 A simple command-line python script to drive a robot vacuum.
-Currently known to work with the Ecovacs Deebot 950 from both North America and Europe.
+Currently known to work with the Ecovacs Deebot 960/950/920 from both North America and Europe.

 ## Installation